-This Whole30 instant pot cashew chicken tastes better than our favorite Chinese takeout but much healthier.
-Not only it is Whole30, Paleo, gluten-free, but can be made under 20 minutes.
+This Whole30 instant pot cashew chicken tastes better than our favorite Chinese takeout but is much healthier.
+Not only it is Whole30, Paleo, gluten-free, but it can be made in under 20 minutes.
+This is going to be your new favorite healthy dinner recipe.

 You know I love to take traditional recipes and give them a healthy twist, especially take-out meals!